danfinlay/Talking-House/README.md

 Right now the web applications (performer and projector windows) look like this:
 ![Screenshot](images/screenshot1.jpg)

-Currently has really slow framerates, I believe it's because the way I've gone about is to stream the `<video>` from WebRTC onto a `<canvas>`, and then slice from that canvas onto a second one.
-So that's two steps of re-copying.
-I am curious if texture-mapping webGL objects would be faster, and may try that next.

 For example, I'll be trying to project it on a house in this pattern:

 ![Plan outline](outline.jpg)